sensu/sensu-go-workshop/README.md

    }
    ```

-   Let's create a second handler for sending telemetry data to InfluxDB.
-Copy
+   Let's also create a second handler for sending telemetry data to InfluxDB.
-   the following configuration to a file located at
+   Copy the following configuration to a file located at
    `/etc/sensu/conf.d/handlers/influxdb.json`:

    ```